TimHanewich/Power-Platform-Assets/writings/AADSTS50011.md

 I believe this to be the case for several reasons:
 1. I've attempted this with many groups many times.
 It is a consistent issue and has happened each time.
-2. The same result always occurs: rougly 50% of the group *does* have access to the model-driven interface as expected, but the ther 50% *does not*.
+2. The same result always occurs: roughly 50% of the group *does* have access to the model-driven interface as expected, but the other 50% *does not*.
 Some get through, some do not.
 3. This error never occurs when slowing things down and only creating a new environment every 30 seconds to a minute or so.
-Perhaps one could create multiple environments even 5 seconds apart, but the nearly instantanous creation is what seems to cause the error; not the quantity of the environments, but rather the time in between their creation.
+Perhaps one could create multiple environments even 5 seconds apart, but the nearly instantaneous creation is what seems to cause the error; not the quantity of the environments, but rather the time in between their creation.

 ## The solution
-Fortuntately, I have discovered what seems to be an indirect solution to this issue:
+Fortunately, I have discovered what seems to be an indirect solution to this issue:

 1. Give one of the affected users permission to use *another* environment in the tenant that *is* functioning properly (grant the Environment Maker role and perhaps a single Dataverse-related role for good measure).
 2. The user selects (enters) the functioning environment they were given access to.